tModLoader/tModLoader/PortingNotes_1.4.5.md

 - GameTipsDisplay patches need to be redone
 - Main.OpenPlayerSelectFromNet changed how our patches can be implemented for invite joining.
 Need to be reimplemented.
 - DrawColorCodedStringWithShadow methods no longer return Vector2 string size.
 Is this because of some reason?
 All patches in ChatManager need to be revisited.
-- Tooltip methods, like MouseText_DrawItemTooltip_GetLinesInfo, seemed to have changed a lot.
-Revisit patches.
 - Paladin shield patches might have been mixed up.
 Double Check.
 - Missing Actuator/849 ConsumeItem patch.
 Is this a vanilla bug or is the stack now consumed elsewhere?
 - New GetItemManaUsageDetails and ItemCheck_PayMana_X methods split mana costs into multiple methods.
 Should be able to remove a lot of Player.TML.cs patches and use them directly.